cincuranet/blog/_posts/233816-real-world-experience-with-fbnetexternalengine-performance-and-code-structure.md

   - Firebird
   - .NET
 ---
-I'm now going through piece of SQL code that contains a lot of stored procedures from over the years and lately also functions (in last year the migration to Firebird 3 really began) and looking into the code to identify functions and procedures to start the rewriting with using FbNetExternalEngine.
+I'm now going through piece of SQL code that contains a lot of stored procedures from over the years and lately also functions (in last year the migration to Firebird 3 really began) and looking into the code to identify functions and procedures to start the rewriting with using [_FbNetExternalEngine_][3].
 I'm at the beginning, but I have some interesting piece I'd like to show.

 <!-- excerpt -->